 It is a good time to be kind!
 Please do not shame or yell at people who are not wearing masks.
 Others may have breathing problems or health issues you do not know about.
 People who cannot wear a mask are not required to show proof of their medical condition nor are they required to name their medical condition.

 If you are sick, stay home and separate yourself from others in your house.
 Wear a mask over your nose and mouth if you must be around other people, even at home.
 If you need medical care, call ahead and tell them you have or may have COVID-19.
 For more information, see VDH’s If You’re Sick site.

 For More Information:

-- See Executive Order 63 for more information on the requirement to wear face coverings while inside buildings.
+- See Executive Order 63 for more information on the requirement to wear masks while inside buildings.